Academics

 In addition to a student's academic major, an academic minor system has been implemented in the Graduate School of Science and Engineering since 2003.
 This educational program features systematic study of advanced topics in interdisciplinary fields.
 Currently, the GSSE offers a total of 6 academic minors (Disaster/Danger Management Engineering, Environmental Engineering, Data Science, Nano-Technology, Electronic Society/Information Security, and Sensory Robotics).
 All of these minors are fields in which the GSSE possesses strong capability, and are expected to grow greatly in the near future.
 When conducting academic minors, teaching faculty from different academic majors cooperate to provide research guidance through lectures and the creation of research papers.
 Minors allow students to learn the research methods and acquire specialized knowledge in other academic fields.
 Therefore this academic major/minor system realizes reciprocal educational effect which prevents graduate students from being immersed solely in their affiliated majors.

-Through close collaboration between the Faculty of Science and Engineering and the Graduate School of Science and Engineering, our undergraduate students have the opportunity to participate in state-of-the-art research, which is one of the distinguishing features of our academic programs.
+Through close collaboration between the Faculties and the Graduate School of Science and Engineering, our undergraduate students have the opportunity to participate in state-of-the-art research, which is one of the distinguishing features of our academic programs.
 In addition, we provide a variety of valuable opportunities for students who wish to master leading science technologies, including participation in joint research projects with domestic and overseas universities, research institutes, and companies, as well as attendance at international conferences.

 Society today requires global partnerships and the integration of insights from diverse fields such as AI and data science, environmental issues, and biosciences.
-The Faculty and Graduate School of Science and Engineering strive to cultivate individuals capable of coping with these complex situations.
+The Faculties and Graduate School of Science and Engineering strive to cultivate individuals capable of coping with these complex situations.
 To this end, we focus on nurturing human talents with a global perspective and understanding of different cultures, beyond their authentic expertise in specialized fields.
 In addition to university-wide initiatives to strengthen English education and promote international exchange programs, we have expanded our distinctive short-term exchange programs and internship opportunities with global companies.
 We are creating an optimal environment that empowers our students to grow into global-minded scientists through interactions with overseas universities and research institutions, enabling them to reach out to different values and cultures.

 Our Korakuen campus, located in central Tokyo yet surrounded by a serene environment, offers convenient access to business communities and public institutions.
 This ideal location allows students to actively participate in both on-campus and off-campus projects, as well as local partnership activities, providing them with opportunities to experience “practical learning” through direct engagement with society.
 We believe that such hands-on experiences foster genuine competence and open diverse career paths for our students.
 In addition, strong support from our alumni who are active across a wide range of industries, and the dedicated guidance provided by Chuo University’s Career Center further distinguish our programs and enhance our students’ professional development.